Professor Karin Wahl-Jorgensen

 Director of Research Development and Environment

-I have written three books; Disasters and the Media (Peter Lang, 2012; co-authored with Mervi Pantti and Simon Cottle), Journalists and the Public (Hampton Press, 2007) and Citizens or Consumers?
+I have written five books; Emotions, Media and Politics (Polity Press, 2018), Digital Citizenship in a Datafied Society (Polity Press, 2018, co-authored with Arne Hintz and Lina Dencik).
+Disasters and the Media (Peter Lang, 2012; co-authored with Mervi Pantti and Simon Cottle), Journalists and the Public (Hampton Press, 2007) and Citizens or Consumers?
 (Open University Press, 2005; co-authored with Justin Lewis and Sanna Inthorn).
-I am currently completing Emotions, Media and Politics for Polity Press.

-I edited the Handbook of Journalism Studies (Routledge 2009, with Thomas Hanitzsch) and Mediated Citizenship (Routledge, 2007).
-I have published 45 articles in more than 20 different international, peer-reviewed journals, and has also written 30 book chapters.
+I have edited three books, including Handbook of Journalism Studies (Routledge 2009, with Thomas Hanitzsch - second edition in 2019) and Mediated Citizenship (Routledge, 2007).
+I have published close to 100 journal articles and book chapters.
 I am also a frequent media commentator on topics relating to citizenship and the media, and have written extensively for The Conversation.

-I have served as associate editor of Communication Theory and am also a member of the editorial collective for the JOMEC Journal.
 I am currently Chair of the Outstanding Article of the Year Award in the Journalism Studies Division of the International Communication Association, and was Board Member at Large for the association from 2012 to 2014.
-I serve on the editorial boards of journals including Communication Theory, Annals of the International Communication Association, Journalism Studies and Social Media & Society.
+I serve on the editorial boards of journals including Journal of Communication; International Journal of Press/Politics; Communication Theory; Journalism; Journalism Studies; Journalism and Mass Communication Quarterly; Digital Journalism; Social Media & Society; Communications: European Journal of Communication; Journalism and Discourse Studies; and Annals of the International Communication Association.
+I previously served as associate editor of Communication Theory.

 Since 2012, I have been subject chair for the indexing and abstracting database SCOPUS, in the areas of Languages, Linguistics, Communication, Media, and Journalism, and also serve on the Content Selection Advisory Board for SCOPUS.